Buying Guides · Last updated 2 June 2026

 Renting scenario:

-The monthly costs are nearly identical, but after five years the buyer has over 200,000 pounds in equity while the renter has a folder of receipts.
-That is the power of buying in a tax-efficient, supply-constrained market.
+The monthly costs are nearly identical, but after five years the buyer has substantial equity while the renter has receipts.
+Because Gibraltar charges no capital gains tax, any appreciation on sale is yours to keep in full.

 How to Transition from Renting to Buying